 Cats love to look their best, which means keeping their fur smooth and free of dirt.
 The papillae are vital for this – they function like bristles on a hairbrush, separating and detangling strands and layers of fur.
 As they’re dragged through the fur, they also pick up pieces of debris.

 Without these barbs, cats would have a difficult time cleaning underneath their outer layers of fur.
 The amount of time they spend grooming may seem like a lot, but it would be even greater were it not for the papillae on their tongues

 Mother Knows Best: How Cats Learn to Lick

 Kittens are introduced to licking before they even open their eyes – right after they’re born, their mother begins licking them.
-This not only cleans the kittens, it provides them with calming sensory input.
+This not only cleans the kittens, but it also provides them with calming sensory input.
 Kittens can’t see or hear until two weeks after birth, so the touch of their mother’s tongue is critical in their earliest days.

 Mother cats can sometimes get a little rough with their licking, but it’s for a good reason.
 Kittens won’t urinate or defecate without stimulation, and a firm licking is highly effective for this purpose.
 They also need help learning to suckle, which licking helps with – perhaps the feeling of their mother’s tongue encourages them to use their own.

 When kittens are around four weeks old, they begin trying to groom themselves and those around them.
 At this age, they can be a little clumsy and tend to miss spots, so the extra help from their mother and siblings is much appreciated.
 Even adult cats have trouble reaching certain areas of themselves, such as the top of the head, so particular attention is paid to these tricky spots.